Run Day Schedule

 For a map of Stanley Park, please see Tourism Vancouver.

-Adjacent to the Thunderbird Arena we will have baggage drop off buses positioned to take your bags and change of clothes to the finish line in Stanley Park.
+We will have baggage drop off buses positioned along Agronomy Road near East Mall to take your bags and change of clothes to the finish line in Stanley Park.
 Once you have completed the event you can board the buses back up to UBC.
 These will operate from 9:30am to 11:30am.

 5k baggage check will be available at the Start/Finish Area near The Fish House in Stanley Park.